openpnp/openpnp/Panelization.md

 Since X outs are rare, most panels will have all boards in the panel populated.
 But if an xout is encountered, the location can be specified in OpenPNP using the Panel X-out button

 [link to WikiPanelize6.png]

+The button will bring up a dialog allowing you to specify the row and column of the x-out board(s).
+And upon clicking OK, the corresponding board in the Job list will be disabled.
+Note that each time you click the Panel X-out button, you start fresh.
+What you selected last time isn't remembered because each board is different.

+[link to WikiPanelize7.png]